best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 * [Advanced R](https://adv-r.hadley.nz/index.html)
 * Harvard University's courses on [Python](https://online-learning.harvard.edu/subject/python) and [R](https://online-learning.harvard.edu/subject/r)

-Please note that non-GSS learning may not follow good practices, however, exposure a range of applied examples will still benefit your learning.
+Please note that non-GSS learning may not follow good practices.
+However, exposure to a range of applied examples will still benefit your learning.
 You should compare and contrast your learning to the good practices outlined in this section.
 ```